 Grants are awarded based on demonstrated financial need.
-Grants do not require repayment, unless you do not complete the credits you registered for.
+Typically, grants do not require repayment.
+However, partial or full repayment may be required if you do not complete the credits you registered for.

 This California state funded fee waiver program was established to assist low to middle income California residents with the enrollment fees.
 Eligible students do not receive a check from this program, but enrollment fees are waived.
-The BOG fee waiver does not pay health fees, course material fees, audit fees, books or student activity fees.
+The BOG fee waiver does not pay student health fees, student technology fees, student activity fees, course material fees, audit fees, or books.
 Make sure you check your account statement and pay all applicable fees to ensure your registration and prevent future holds on your account.

 There are no unit (minimum or maximum) requirements to receive the BOG fee waiver.

-Students completing the FAFSA will have their BOG fee waiver eligibility automatically determined.
-If you have not completed a FAFSA, you may download a BOG application Click here to download forms or pick up an application from the Student Assistance Center (Eureka), EOPS, or DSPS Offices.
+Students completing the Free Application For Federal Student Aid (FAFSA) or a California Dream Act Application will have their BOG fee waiver eligibility automatically determined.
+If you have not completed a FAFSA/Dream Act Application, you may download a BOG application Click here to download forms or pick up an application from the Student Assistance Center (Eureka), EOPS, or DSPS Offices.
 It is important that your eligibility be determined prior to registering for classes.
+If you have questions or concerns regarding your residency status, please contact the Admissions and Records Office at (707) 476-4200.

-Community colleges are required to place students on probation who, after attempting at least 12 semester units, either have a grade point average below 2.0 or receive a “withdrawal,” “incomplete,” or “no pass” mark on 50 percent or more of total attempted units.
+Community colleges are required to place students on academic probation who, after attempting at least 12 semester units, either have a grade point average below 2.0 or receive a “withdrawal,” “incomplete,” or “no pass” mark on 50 percent or more of total attempted units.
 This is not the same as financial aid satisfactory academic progress standards.Students who are placed on probation for two consecutive semesters lose their priority registration status.
 Beginning Fall 2016, students will also lose their fee waiver if they have been on college probation for two consecutive semesters.
-Those students who lose their fee waiver can regain eligibility when they are no longer on probation.
+Those students who lose their fee waiver have the option to file a Loss of BOG Appeal to see if they can regain their eligiblity, or they can regain eligibility when they are no longer on academic probation.

 This Pell Grant is a federally funded grant program which provides awards to undergraduate students.
 Students must complete the Free Application for Federal Financial Aid (FAFSA) as the starting point to determine eligibility.
 This application must be completed EACH academic year.